-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 9501 C1 Total first-time, first-year (freshman) women who applied 4587 C1 Total first-time, first-year (freshman) men who were admitted 4560 C1 Total first-time, first-year (freshman) women who were admitted 2650 C1 Total full-time, first-time, first-year (freshman) men who enrolled 1677 C1 Total part-time, first-time, first-year (freshman) men who enrolled 2 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1015 C1 Total part-time, first-time, first-year (freshman) women who enrolled 1 rotal part anto, mot your (noonnair) nonion anto onionou
+C1 Total first-time, first-year (freshman) men who applied 21869 31,497 C1 Total first-time, first-year (freshman) women who applied 9628 31,437 C1 Total first-time, first-year (freshman) men who were admitted 4270 7,369 C1 Total first-time, first-year (freshman) women who were admitted 3099 7,309 C1 Total full-time, first-time, first-year (freshman) men who enrolled 1616 1,619 C1 Total part-time, first-time, first-year (freshman) men who enrolled 3 1,019 2,861 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1239 1,242 C1 Total part-time, first-time, first-year (freshman) women who enrolled 3 1,242